-Pilot in Command Sections 61.113 (a) and (b) limit private pilots to non-commercial operations.
-Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have a private pilot's license rather than a commercial pilot's license to operate a small UAS.
+Pilot in Command Section 61.315 limits sport pilots to non-commercial operations.
+Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have at least a sport pilot's license (or "higher" eg. recreational, private, commercial or ATP certificate(s)) rather than just a commercial pilot's license to operate a small UAS.
 Unlike a conventional manned aircraft, a UAS is remotely controlled by a ground-based operator.
 The operational area is controlled and restricted, and all flights are planned and coordinated in advance.
 The level of safety exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
-The risks associated with the use of a UAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 allowing UAS use by a private pilot as the PIC exceeds the present level of safety sought by 14 C.F.R. §61.113 (a) and (b).
-14 C.F.R. § 91.103: Preflight Action Section 91.103 requires each pilot to preflight an aircraft before flight to insure the safety of flight.
-As FAA approved rotorcraft flight manuals will not be used, an exemption is requested.
+The risks associated with the use of a UAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 allowing UAS use by a sport pilot as the PIC exceeds the present level of safety sought by 14 C.F.R. §61.315.

+14 C.F.R. § 91.103: Preflight Action.
+Section 91.103 requires each pilot to preflight an aircraft before flight to insure the safety of flight.
+As FAA approved rotorcraft flight manual will not be used, an exemption is requested.
 However, an equivalent level of safety will be provided.
-The PIC will take all actions, including reviewing weather, flight battery requirements, landing and takeoff distances, and aircraft performance data before commencement of flight.
-14 C.F.R. §91.119(c): Minimum Safe Altitudes Section 91.119 establishes safe altitudes for operation of civil aircraft.
-Section 91.119 provides, in pertinent part, that: "except when necessary for takeoff or landing, no person may operate an aircraft below the following altitudes: (c) Over other than congested areas.
-An altitude of 400 feet above the surface, except over open water or sparsely populated areas.
-In those cases, the aircraft may not be operated closer than 400 feet to any person, vessel, vehicle, or structure."
-Because Dronenautix LLC requests authority to operate at altitudes only up to 400 AGL an exemption is needed to allow such operations.
-Except for the limited conditions stated in the FOSH, the UAS will never operate higher than 400 AGL.
-It will, however, be operated in a restricted area within a security perimeter, where buildings and people will not be exposed to operations without their pre- obtained consent.
+The PIC will take all actions, including reviewing weather, flight battery requirements, and aircraft performance data before commencement of flight.

+14 C.F.R. §91.119(c): Minimum Safe Altitudes

+Section 91.119 establishes safe altitudes for operation of civil aircraft.
+Section 91.119 provides, in pertinent part, that: "except when necessary for takeoff or landing, no person may operate an aircraft below the following altitudes:

+(c) Over other than congested areas.
+An altitude of 500 feet above the surface, except over open water or sparsely populated areas.
+In those cases, the aircraft may not be operated closer than 500 feet to any person, vessel, vehicle, or structure."

+Because Elevated Perspective LLC requests authority to operate at altitudes only up to 400 AGL, an exemption is needed to allow such operations.
+The UAS will be operated in a restricted area within a security perimeter, where people will not be exposed to operations without their pre- obtained consent.

 The equivalent level of safety will be achieved given the size, weight, and speed of the UAS as well as the location where it is operated.
 No flight will be taken without the permission of property owners or local officials.
-Because of the advance notice to the property owners and participants in the filming activity, all affected individuals will be informed of the planned flight operations.
-Compared to flight operations for manned aircraft and the lack of flammable fuel, any risk associated with the proposed UAS operations is far less than conventional aircraft operating at or below 400 AGL.
+Because of the advance notice to the property owners and participants in the aerial data acquisition activity, all affected individuals will be informed of the planned flight operations.
+Compared to flight operations for manned aircraft and the lack of flammable fuel, any risk associated with the proposed UAS operations is far less than conventional aircraft operating at or below 500 AGL.
 In addition, the low-altitude operations of the UAS will ensure separation between a UAS and conventional aircraft.